mhahsler/Introduction_to_Data_Mining_R_Examples/README.md

-code examples are now compiled into the free online book [An R Companion for Introduction to Data Mining](https://mhahsler.github.io/Introduction_to_Data_Mining_R_Examples/book/) which is published under the Creative Commons Attribution-ShareAlike license and you can share and adapt them freely.
+code examples are now compiled into the free online book [An R Companion for Introduction to Data Mining](https://mhahsler.github.io/Introduction_to_Data_Mining_R_Examples/book/) which is published under the Creative Commons Attribution license and you can share and adapt them freely.
 Please open an [issue](issues) for corrections or to suggest improvements.